Official Name: Republic of Ghana

 Transparency of Regulatory System: The Government of Ghana has shown great commitment to attracting foreign investments by improving the regulatory environment.
 Still, commercial regulations are extensive, and labor market laws are especially inflexible.
 Administrative procedures related to obtaining various licenses and permits are time-consuming and costly although comparable to the regional average.

-According to Transparency International’s 2007 Corruption Perceptions Index (CPI), Ghana ranks 69th out of 180 countries in terms of perceived corruption and 8th in Africa.
-Ghana’s CPI score of 3.7 indicates that corruption is perceived as a serious challenge.
+According to Transparency International’s 2007 Corruption Perceptions Index (CPI), Ghana ranks 78th out of 180 countries in terms of perceived corruption and 8th in Africa.
+Ghana’s CPI score of 41 indicates that corruption is of some concern.

 Protection of Intellectual Property: Protection of intellectual property is an evolving area